- Education and Science»

 Using a hand to move a slide in order to look at another part of the specimen works fine at low power.
 When using a magnification power of 1000X or higher, however, it's very hard for the hands to make the fine movements necessary to reach a specific spot on the slide.
 A mechanical stage reduces the frustration.
 This device holds the slide.
 It has knobs that can be turned to move the slide in small increments.

 Sometimes the view of a particular specimen is too bright or not bright enough.
 The disk diaphragm is a circular disk under the stage containing holes of different sizes.
 The diaphragm can be rotated to put smaller or larger holes into position, thereby controlling the amount of light that reaches the specimen.

 Preparing Microscope Slides at Home

 There are many items that children can collect to look at under a microscope.
-Sugar, sand, a printed letter on a piece of newspaper, hair, feathers, thread, bits of dead insects, pollen grains, plant parts, moss cells, onion cells, cheek cells, pond water - the list goes on and on.
+Examples include sugar, sand, a printed letter on a piece of newspaper, hair, feathers, thread, bits of dead insects, pollen grains, plant parts, moss cells, onion cells, cheek cells, and pond water.
 The specimen placed on a microscope slide must be thin enough for at least some light to travel through it.